arabinda-b/ResNet_KeyFacialPoints/README.md

 ## Use Cases

-I prepared a small [presentation](https://github.com/jyotisman-ds/Coursera_Capstone/tree/master/presentations/Final_project_presentation.pdf) to pitch this idea in a commercial setting with an example as well.
-Do check it out!

 ## Credits
-A huge shoutout to the Coursera community for hosting the [course](https://www.coursera.org/professional-certificates/ibm-data-science) and to the instructor of this course.
+A huge shoutout to the Coursera community for hosting the [course](https://www.coursera.org/projects/facial-key-point-detection) and to the course instructor Ryan Ahmed.